-This article may assist timeshare consumers in understanding the stages of the timeshare litigation process.
-At each litigation stage, you will be presented an assortment of challenges, technical issues and worries.
+This article may assist consumers in understanding the timeshare litigation process, as at each stage in your litigation, you will be presented an assortment of challenges, technical issues and worries.

-Explaining litigation matters, you have a need to understand you have an issue with another and you want to address the issue and have a final determination.
-You (whilst in this process) are under a duty to be prudent and reasonable and in respect to costs you incur.
-Not to act reasonable will come back to bite you at a later date even if you win your case.
+Explaining litigation, you have a need to understand that you have an issue with another and want that issue addressing so you will receive the damages you seek.
+Whilst protracting the litigation you will be under a duty to be prudent and reasonable and with respect to costs you incur.
+Not to act reasonably could come back to bite you at a later date even if you win your case.

-If you legal advisors are aware of all the contemporaneous documents as well as your honest testimony, they will be able to give you good and reasonable advice.
-They can also determine the risk you face and the settlement you should consider.
-Having this information, you are in a position to deliver the outcome you want.
+If your legal advisers are aware of all the contemporaneous documents as well as your honest testimony, they will be able to give you “good” and “reasonable” advice.
+They can also determine the risk you will face and advise on settlement offered so as to protect your cost position.

 Establishing if you have a claim

-If TESS holds a belief that you may have a valid claim, the next step is for you to instruct us and agree a fee arrangement.
-In some cases we may agree to use a “no win, no fee” conditional fee arrangement.
+If TESS Law holds a belief that you have a valid claim, the next step is for you to instruct us and agree on a fee arrangement.
+You may elect to pay all the costs yourself or accept a “no win, no fee” conditional fee arrangement.

-Once you have instructed us, we will begin putting together the various elements of your case.
-We will interview witnesses and prepare statements, assemble and preserve relevant documents and instruct counsel.
-We will also examine the facts, evidence and legal arguments in more detail, and work out a framework for your potential claim.
+Once you have instructed TESS Law, we will begin putting together the various elements of your case, will interview witnesses and prepare statements, assemble and preserve all the relevant documents and instruct counsel to settle proceedings.
+We will examine the facts, evidence and legal arguments in more detail, so your case is framed correctly.

 Pre-action correspondence, negotiation and protocols

-Essentially, the pre-action rules require a detailed “letter before action” setting out your case.
+The pre-action rules require a detailed letter before action which sets out your case.
 The other party is then given an opportunity to fully respond.
 This process helps each party to understand the strengths of both the claim and the defence to that claim.
 In the event that risk is evident, both may elect to consider Alternative Dispute Resolution (ADR) and/or engage in settlement negotiations which will avoid lengthy litigation and large legal bills.

-If a party refuses such discussions the court will almost certainly hold that party to account when and if costs are discussed.
+- Costs, considerations (If a party refuses to consider ADR, the court may hold that party to account when and if costs are discussed).

-To initiate proceedings, we may submit a claim form, which will include the Particulars of Claim and any core documents you intend to rely upon.
+To initiate proceedings, we may submit a claim form, which will include your Particulars of Claim and any core documents you intend to rely upon.

-A relatively small proportion of timeshare litigation cases actually make it to a public trial.
-Most are settled before trial (which the courts strongly encourage).
+A relatively small proportion of timeshare litigation cases actually make it to a public trial as most settle to avoid costly trials.

 In relation to costs, the general rule is that the losing party pays the winner’s costs.